CrunchyData/postgres-operator/docs/content/tutorial/backups.md

 ## Using Azure Blob Storage

-Similar to the above, setting up backups in Azure Blob Storage requires a few additional modifications to your custom resource spec and the use of a Secret to protect your GCS credentials.
+Similar to the above, setting up backups in Azure Blob Storage requires a few additional modifications to your custom resource spec and the use of a Secret to protect your Azure Storage credentials.

 There is an example for creating a Postgres cluster that uses Azure for backups in the `kustomize/azure` directory in the [Postgres Operator examples](https://github.com/CrunchyData/postgres-operator-examples/fork) repository.
 In this directory, there is a file called `azure.conf.example`.
 Copy this example file to `azure.conf`: